bjpop/rover/README.txt

       containing any bases with a score below 35.
 If the argument is not set then Rover will not consider quality scores in its decision to keep or discard a variant.

+   --primercheck SEQ

+      Optional.
+If provided, Rover will check the primer sequences of at the 5' ends of the reads, and assign a score based on a gapped alignment using the pairwise2 module from Biopython.
+It will compare the primer sequence in the read with the expected primer sequences located in SEQ, which is a TSV in the following format:

+      primer_name   expected_sequence

+      Rover will also create .dat files containing statistics related to the primer checking process.
+These files will indicate the percentage of primers that are a certain score away from being an exact match.
+What the numbers actually mean will depend on the gap_penalty specified.
+A directory called primer_data will need to be created, in which the .dat files for each sample will be placed.
+Rover will not try to create this directory.

+   --primerthresh N

+      Optional.
+Defaults to 5.0.

+      The maximum allowed difference in score for a primer from an exact match before the read pair is discarded.

+   --gap_penalty N

+      Optional.
+Defaults to 2.0.

+      The score deduction for the gapped alignment used in Rover (for checking the primer sequences).
+A score deduction of gap_penalty * 2 is applied for opening a gap and a deduction of gap_penalty for extending a gap.

+   --id_info DBSNP

+      Optional.
+Rover will find the rs numbers in DBSNP and show them in the output VCF file if it can find the relevant number in DBSNP, which is a vcf format file containing rs numbers for known variants in .vcf.gz format with an accompanying .tbi file (created by tabix).

    --coverdir COVERDIR